Trials are beginning on a new coronavirus contact-tracing app which ministers say will save lives and help lift Britain out of lockdown.

 An industry source told the newspaper: “If it survives the winter, these measures will have to be in place longer.”

-Chancellor Rishi Sunak said spending £8 billion on the furlough scheme to support workers through the which was why “as soon as the time is right, we want to get people back to work and the economy fired up again”.
+Chancellor Rishi Sunak said spending £8 billion on the furlough scheme to support workers through the pandemic was not “sustainable” which was why “as soon as the time is right, we want to get people back to work and the economy fired up again”.

-But unions attacked Government plans to including by reduced hot-desking, closing office lifts and canteens and putting tape on floors to mark where people should stand, saying there was no binding requirement on employers to ensure safety.
+But unions attacked Government plans to ensure social distancing in the workplace including by reduced hot-desking, closing office lifts and canteens and putting tape on floors to mark where people should stand, saying there was no binding requirement on employers to ensure safety.

 Announcing the app trial, Health Secretary Matt Hancock appealed to everyone on the island who was able to download the app to do so.